Death of Lee Bradley Brown

 Lee Bradley Brown (18 June 1971 – 12 April 2011) was a British tourist who died in police custody in Dubai, United Arab Emirates.
-He was arrested by the Dubai Police Force following an altercation with a Nepalese maid at the Burj Al Arab hotel where he was staying.
+He was arrested by the Dubai Police Force after assaulting a Nepalese housekeeper at the Burj Al Arab hotel where he was staying.
 After being placed in solitary confinement, he was found dead in his cell six days after he was arrested.
 The circumstances surrounding his death remain disputed.
-In November 2022, a second UK inquest into Brown's death was opened after the Brown family won a challenge at the UK High Court to overturn the original open verdict.

 Hotel incident

 Lee Brown was born in East London on 18 June 1971.
 He was the third of four children to Doris and Vic Brown.
 After his family moved to Devon, he went to Kingsteignton Secondary School in Newton Abbot.
 He resided in Ilford, Essex at the time of his death.
-In April 2011, Brown took a last minute holiday to Dubai in the United Arab Emirates, where he stayed at the Burj Al Arab luxury hotel.
-According to the hotel staff, a Nepalese housekeeper entered his room unannounced and with no form of uniform or identification.
-In her statement to police she said she thought the room was empty and needed cleaning.
-The staff explained that after verbally abusing the maid, an agitated Brown attempted to throw the housekeeper from the internal balcony.
-Another guest at the hotel reported that Brown shouted for staff to call the police as he had caught her stealing.
-Hotel security and staff intervened, and they subsequently called an ambulance and then later the police, noting that the Nepalese maid required minor medical attention for her injuries.
+In April 2011, Brown took a holiday trip to Dubai, where he stayed at the Burj Al Arab hotel.
+According to the hotel staff, Brown requested housekeeping to his room and a Nepalese housekeeper was sent.
+Brown assaulted the housekeeper and attempted to throw her from the balcony.
+The housekeeper suffered injuries and bruises and had to seek medical treatment.

 According to Essam Al Humaidan, the Dubai Public Prosecutor, hotel employees said they were met "violent resistance" when they intervened to prevent Brown from throwing the Nepalese maid off the balcony.
 According to Lieutenant General Dahi Khalfan Tamim, then the Dubai Chief of Police, Brown resisted arrest, banging his head against a wall and trying to throw himself from the hotel's balcony.